DeNA/Chainer_Realtime_Multi-Person_Pose_Estimation/README.md

 <img src="data/person_result.png" width="300" height="300">
 </div>

-If the `--img` option is omitted, the real-time demonstration mode with the web camera is activated.
-Quit with the `q` key.

 Similarly, execute the following command for face estimation.
 The resulting image will be saved as `result.png`.